 I’ve always wanted to have my own business but I was always afraid of trying.
 So when I saw a gap in the market and got encouraged by the amazing WordPress community.

 I started cleaning hacked WordPress websites.
 I didn’t do any promotion because I didn’t have the budget for it.
 However, I was an active member on many forums (including the WordPress support forums) and Facebook groups.
 So I got most of my work through such platforms, which is a perfect example that it does pay off when you help others.

 However, cleaning hacked websites and securing them was not what I really wanted to do.
-I liked the security and research aspect of the job, but was not a fan of the rest.
+I liked the security and research aspect of the job but was not a fan of the rest.
 I wanted to build plugins.
-Afterall I had more than 15 years experience working in software companies.
+Afterall I had more than 15 years of experience working in software companies.

 I started developing the first version of the WP Security Audit Log plugin with a friend of mine.
 I got the idea for the plugin while doing forensic work on hacked websites.
-The first version of the plugin got very positive response and within 3 years it became our flagship product.
+The first version of the plugin got a very positive response and within 3 years it became our flagship product.
 WP Security Audit Log allowed us to stop the WordPress security services and focus on developing more plugins.

-Nowadays WP White Security has four niche WordPress security and admin plugins, and the portfolio is growing.
+Nowadays WP White Security has four niches WordPress security and admin plugins, and the portfolio is growing.
 Believe it or not, we have never done any active promotion and advertising.
 The organic growth is the byproduct of developing high-quality products, providing great customer service and the occasional guest blog post.
 Word of mouth is very powerful!

 As the developer of the most comprehensive WordPress activity log plugin WP Security Audit Log, can you please tell us more about the purpose and benefits of logs?
 How is this plugin helping to manage activity logging?

 Activity logs have many purposes and they are not used only in security and forensics.
 They are like reports.
 You refer to them when you need to understand what happened on your site.

 - When did user Y log in and from where?